fin-cli/core-command/README.md

 		Select which version you want to download.
 Accepts a version number, 'latest' or 'nightly'.

 	[--skip-content]
-		Download WP without the default themes and plugins.
+		Download FP without the default themes and plugins.

 	[--force]
 		Overwrites existing files, if present.